PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 Here you can use your favorite finishing according to the selected material.
 Be sure that it remains as environmentally friendly as possible.

-!!! note:
+>[!NOTE]

-	For example, FairScope uses Rubio Monocoat Plus.
+> For example, FairScope uses Rubio Monocoat Plus.
 It is a wood finishing product that is designed to provide a durable, natural-looking finish to wood surfaces.
 It is made from plant-based oils and pigments, which give it a transparent finish that enhances the natural beauty of the wood.

 Dry all parts and store them for the assembly process.